pondorasti/alexandru/README.md

 # alexandru.so
-A corner on the internet dedicated to Alexandru Turcanu.
+A corner on the internet dedicated to Alexandru Turcanu

 ## Tech Stack
 * Framework - [Next.js](https://nextjs.org/)